-Employment of medical secretaries is projected to grow 21 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of medical secretaries is projected to grow 21 percent over the next ten years, much faster than the average for all occupations.
 Employment of medical secretaries will depend on growth of the healthcare industry.
 The number of individuals who have access to health insurance is expected to continue to increase because of federal health insurance reform.
 In addition, aging baby boomers will demand more medical services as they become eligible for Social Security and Medicare.
 As a result of these effects, medical secretaries will be needed to handle administrative tasks related to billing and insurance processing.

-Employment of legal secretaries, the smallest occupation in this profile, is projected to decline 4 percent from 2014 to 2024.
+Employment of legal secretaries, the smallest occupation in this profile, is projected to decline 4 percent over the next ten years.
 In legal firms, paralegals and legal assistants use technology that enable them to perform work previously done by legal secretaries, such as preparing and filing documents.